niu541412/homebrew_old_macos/README.md

   .
 After installation, revert the symlink to the original.
 Of course that if you compile the latest LLVM, this symlink will be overridden automatically.
 > [!NOTE]
-> I have Python > 3.13, which may conflict with llvm@16 during the build process.
-You can temporarily uninstall llvm@16 forcefully and reinstall it later.
+> Python > 3.13 may conflict with llvm@16 during the build process.
+You can temporarily uninstall python forcefully and reinstall it later.

 ### gcc